 The purpose of this manual is to outline the steps involved in licensing and reporting under the International Fuel Tax Agreement (IFTA).
-The International Fuel Tax Agreement is an agreement among states and Canadian provinces to simplify the reporting of fuel taxes by interjurisdictional and interstate motor carriers.
+The International Fuel Tax Agreement is a cooperative agreement among 48 U.S. states and 10 Canadian provinces (58 jurisdictions in all).
+It is designed to simplify the fuel tax licensing and reporting of fuel use taxes by interjurisdictional and interstate motor carriers.
 Fundamental to the agreement is the concept of a base jurisdiction.
 Upon application, the carrier's base jurisdiction will issue credentials (license and decals) which will allow the IFTA licensee to travel in all IFTA member jurisdictions.